aptech/gauss-textbook-examples/brooks-introductory-econometrics-for-finance/docs/estimation-of-capital-asset-pricing-model.rst

 Previous versions of our ``lnDiff`` procedure removed the missing observation from the first element of the return value.
 This time we want to keep the missing observation, because it is more convenient to assign the entire column than a partial column.

 We could just remove the call to :func:`packr` from the version of ``lnDiff`` in our previous example.
-However, we will use this chance to show you `<https://www.aptech.com/blog/the-basics-of-optional-arguments-in-gauss-procedures/>how to use optional inputs to GAUSS procedures`_.
+However, we will use this chance to show you `how to use optional inputs to GAUSS procedures <https://www.aptech.com/blog/the-basics-of-optional-arguments-in-gauss-procedures/>`_.

 ::